 - Consume 'x' amount of protein per day

 Breaking down your goal this way provides you with clear guidance.

 So, just like the long-term goals, write these daily actions down.
 Investing in a diary where you can input your daily goals (& tick off as you complete) is something I can't recommend enough.

 4. Aim Higher..
 But Not Too High.

 Humans are creatures of habit - we're pretty resistant to change.
-For that reason, you need to take incremental, baby steps.
-In other words, be realistic with your goals.
+For that reason, take baby steps.
+Be realistic with your goals.

-Instead, take small steps.
+Instead, incremental increases.
 Start by aiming for a target of 3000 steps per day.
 Do that consistently for a week, & then increase again by a small amount.
 Set targets that are challenging enough for you to be making progress, but not so challenging that success becomes highly unlikely.

 5. Be Specific.

-One of the biggest mistakes I see people make when setting goals is failing to be specific with their intentions.
-If there's even a hint of ambiguity in exactly what you're aiming for (& the daily necessary behaviours), you'll find it very tough to derive the motivation needed to get started - and remain consistent.
+One of the biggest mistakes made when setting goals is failing to be specific with intentions.
+If there's even a hint of ambiguity in exactly what you're aiming for (& the daily necessary behaviours), you'll find it very tough to derive & maintain the motivation needed to achieve your goals.